PGS62/JuliaExcel.jl/README.md

 JuliaExcel makes the following functions available from Excel worksheets and from VBA:

 #### `JuliaLaunch`
-Enter `=JuliaLaunch()` into a cell to launch a JUlia process that "listens" to the current Excel process.
+Enter `=JuliaLaunch()` into a cell to launch a Julia process that "listens" to the current Excel process.

 #### `JuliaInclude`
 Load a Julia source file into the Julia process.